 It's a common theme in the case.
 Donziger presents evidence of contamination, often obtained through murky circumstances, and Chevron sends its legal team to destroy it.

-A prime example is Alberto Guerra, a former Ecuadorian judge and the linchpin of Chevron's allegations against Donziger.
-He claims, in a sworn affidavit, that he had an ongoing arrangement to ghostwrite trial judge Nicolás Zambrano's rulings.
-Zambrano presided over the Chevron case and delivered the $17-billion pro-plaintiff 2011 ruling.
-In his sworn affidavit, Guerra also claimed that the plaintiff attorneys, including Donziger, paid both himself and Zambrano to deliver the favorable ruling.
+A prime example is Alberto Guerra, a former Ecuadorian judge and the lynchpin of Chevron's allegations against Donziger.
+He claims, in a sworn affidavit, that Donziger paid off both him and the trial judge, who delivered the 2011 ruling, in order to ghostwrite the $17-billion decision himself.
 Along with the testimony of the experts who turned on Donziger, it makes his case look outright fraudulent.

 Guerra isn't exactly a credible witness, though.
 He was presiding over an earlier leg of the Lago Agrio case before he was removed from the bench for an unrelated corruption case.
 He was also, in Donziger's words, "nearly destitute and desperate to join his son and daughter living in the United States."